$k$-center Clustering under Perturbation Resilience: Introduction

+\paragraph{Subsequent work.} \cite{vijayaraghavan2017clustering} study $k$-means under additive perturbation resilience, in which the optimal solution cannot change under additive perturbations to the input distances. \cite{deshpande2018clustering} gave an algorithm for Euclidean $k$-means under perturbation resilience which runs in time linear in $n$ and the dimension $d$, and exponentially in $k$ and $\frac{1}{\alpha-1}$. \cite{chekuri2018perturbation} showed the natural LP relaxation of $k$-center and asymmetric $k$-center is integral for 2-perturbation resilient instances.
+They also define a new model of perturbation resilience for clustering with outliers, and they show the algorithm of \cite{angelidakis2017algorithms} exactly solves clustering with outliers under 2-perturbation resilience, and they further show the natural LP relaxation for $k$-center with outliers is integral for 2-perturbation resilient instances.
+Their algorithms have the desirable property that either they output the optimal solution, or they guarantee the input did not satisfy 2-perturbation resilience (but note this is not the same thing as determining whether or not a given instance satisfies perturbation resilience).

-\textbf{Other Stability Assumptions}~ There has also been work on other types of stability assumptions for clustering.
-Ovstrosky et al.~\cite{ostrovsky2006effectiveness} studied a separation condition in which the $k$-means cost of a clustering instance is much lower than the $(k-1)$-means cost.
-They showed how to efficiently cluster these instances using the Lloyd heuristic with a random farthest traversal seeding.
-Kumar and Kannan~\cite{kumar2010clustering} studied a condition in which the projection of any point onto the line between its cluster center to any other cluster center is a large additive factor closer to its own center than the other center.
-They showed that using this assumption one can efficiently cluster the data.
-These results were later improved along several axes by Awasthi and Sheffet~\cite{Awasthi2012Improved}.
-Many other works have shown strong positive results on instances satisfying beyond worst case natural notions of stability on problems ranging from clustering to data privacy to social networks to topic modeling~\cite{arora2012,awasthi2010stability,Tim-social-net,hardt2013beyond,kumar2010clustering,kumar2004simple,tim}.
+\paragraph{Other stability notions.} A related notion, approximation stability \citep{as}, states that any $(1+\alpha)$-approximation to the objective must be $\epsilon$-close to the target clustering.
+There are several positive results for $k$-means, $k$-median \citep{as,balcan2009agnostic,gupta2014decompositions}, and min-sum \citep{as,balcan2009finding,voevodski2011min} under approximation stability. \cite{ostrovsky2012effectiveness} show how to efficiently cluster instances in which the $k$-means clustering cost is much lower than the $(k-1)$-means cost. \cite{kumar2010clustering} give an efficient clustering algorithm for instances in which the projection of any point onto the line between its cluster center to any other cluster center is a large additive factor closer to its own center than the other center.
+This result was later improved along multiple axes by \cite{Awasthi2012Improved}.
+There are many other works that show positive results for different natural notions of stability in various settings~\citep{arora2012,awasthi2010stability,gupta2014decompositions,hardt2013beyond,kumar2010clustering,kumar2004simple,tim}.